For Healthcare Professionals

 Acquired genetic mutations are a major cause of breast cancer and can occur at any time from infancy through adulthood.
 Many causes of these mutations have yet to be identified; however, the known ones related to lifestyle and environment are substantial.
 Unhealthy diets among girls and young women, the rise in sedentary lifestyles, and environmental toxins are a troubling mix.
 Also troubling is the number of preteens and teens who smoke, drink, and are exposed to the toxicity and hormonal effects of excess abdominal fat.

 These facts and others such as the increasing numbers of young women who are delaying childbirth make it reasonable to consider that age should not be a factor in deciding who should and should not be given breast cancer prevention information.
 Instead, in the spirit of preventive health, women of all ages (including adolescents) should be able to learn about ways in which they can help reduce their risk of breast cancer throughout their life.
-Give them this opportunity through Be Good to Your Breasts, The Complete Guide to the Prevention of Breast Cancer – an innovative and preventive health guide for women of all ages
+Give them this opportunity through The Breast Belly Connection, Every Woman’s Guide to Great Breast Health – an innovative and preventive health guide for women of all ages